input-output-hk/cardanodocs.com-archived/_docs/technical/2017-02-07-pstypebridge.md

 # PureScript type bridge

-In the [Wallets](/technical/wallet/) section, it was discussed how the wallet types are organized and how the API is structured.
+In the [Wallet Backend](/technical/wallet-backend/) section, it was discussed how the wallet types are organized and how the API is structured.
 This section is a review of the way these types are used in the frontend written in PureScript.